You are here

 Here is an example of one of our layouts, which I created using a drawing software.
 (To see the full size layout, click on above image.
 Note, after the full sized picture appears, click on it to enlarge it to full size. then use the scroll bars to see all the picture.)

 The Software: I have been doing my layouts on my computer for probably about 10 years or more.
-I have used MS Publisher 97 for a while, but it didn't have the feature I wanted.
+I have used MS Publisher 97 for a while, but it didn't have the features I wanted.
 In recent years I have used both Open office draw for a while (which has been improved and released as LibreOffice Draw) and then I've used TurboCAD 12.
 While neither of these programs are idea, I'd rather use either of them than doing a layout by hand.

 For each new piece of furniture, I create a new document using the template file, which will have all the rectangles with attached template files already made.
 Then I simply resize the fabric rectangle in the background to be the same measurements as the roll of fabric.
 Then all the other rectangle pieces will be resized to fit the sizes of the current furniture.